-If you’re tired of tripping on your tub walls, consider converting it into a walk-in shower.
-Getting rid of an old bathtub can transform a cramped bath into a more spacious and airy room.
-And if you’ve been thinking about making the change for a while, you’re not the only one.
-The American Institute of Architects conducted a Home Trends Survey that showed 54 percent of homeowners prefer showers without a tub.
-By making the switch, you’ll modernize your bathroom and potentially improve your home’s resale value.
+And if you've been thinking about shower conversion for a while, you're not the only one.
+The American Institute of Architects conducted a Home Trends Survey that showed 58% of homeowners prefer a walk-in shower instead of a bathtub.
+So, converting your tub to a shower is a way to potentially increase your home's resale value.

 Feeling confident in your DIY skillset?
 Read on to find out how to convert your bathtub into a shower yourself.
-If you’re not handy, you may want to hire a contractor to handle this job.
+If not, you may want to hire a contractor to handle the project.

 If you have leftover tile from a previous homeowner or builder, you can save on this material cost.
 But if you need to purchase new tile for the shower, it’s important to set a realistic budget.
 Here are the standard costs for common shower tiles.